-BOOK REVIEW: The lengths some women went to, to score a husband!
+Bagging a husband in the Raj is the subject of this fascinating travel memoir.
 From the beginning of the 19th to the mid-20th Century, British colonial India became a marriage market for young women considered to be neither attractive or affluent enough to be bride material at home.
 Young British men stationed there were desperate for sex and female company – in fact men outnumbered women by four to one.

 Girls who took the plunge travelled for the first time in their lives, sailing far from home to find a husband and secure their status as respectable women.

-British author Anne de Courcy explores the fate of these brides in a book which is also fascinating for its richly-detailed picture of the Indian and British colonial relationship and the social politics.
+The Fishing Fleet: Husband Hunting in the Raj by Anne de Courcy is a compilation of many women’s lives and fates.
+The book is also fascinating for its richly-detailed picture of the Indian and British colonial relationship and the social politics.
 She had access to unpublished memoirs, letters and diaries rescued from dusty attics.
 What a treasure trove.

 The ships which took the women to India were known as the Fishing Fleet.
 Each prospective bride was divided into “gentlewomen” and “others” and the deal included paying for their life in India for 12 months.
 During that time they were expected to have found a husband, or they would be returned to Britain, labelled “Returned Empties”.
 Charming.